 For some people, going to the US is super easy given how fast and easy their visa application is.
 Citizens of the UK and other nationalities can even just apply for a visa online.
 All you need to do is apply for an American visa update, and you are good to enjoy every moment in the country.
 For ASEAN citizens like me (and for other countries), the visa application process is a lot more rigorous and needs careful planning.

 If you want to experience the best of New Orleans and the rest of the Southern hospitality, a fun week experiencing the colorful street parades and parties is a must.
-Although not celebrated nationwide, if you head to New Orleans, you will see this festival in full swing.
-Although it originated as a celebration brought about by two French Catholic brothers, this is now being celebrated in the French Quarter and all over the city.
+Although not celebrated nationwide, Mardi Gras is certainly one of the best things to do in New Orleans, drawing crowds from far and wide.
+While it originated as a celebration brought about by two French Catholic brothers, this is now being celebrated in the French Quarter and all over the city.
 Celebrated with multi-colored beads, fanfare and festivities, this carnival type of celebration is a blast to experience and is worth traveling down south for!

 Underwater Musical Festival